Industry Benchmark Report (IBR)

 • To explore other industries or make further comparisons, use the WGEA Data Explorer.

-Not-for-profit organisations are compared based on their industry classification and size.
+Like all private sector employers, not-for-profit organisations will be compared against a comparison group based on their industry classification and size.

 Which employees are included in the Industry Benchmark Report?